Mars Polar Lander: Loss of communications

-The failure of the Mars Polar Lander took place two and a half months after the loss of the Mars Climate Orbiter.
+The failure of Mars Polar Lander took place two and a half months after the loss of the Mars Climate Orbiter.
 Inadequate funding and poor management have been cited as underlying causes of the failures.
 According to Thomas Young, chairman of the Mars Program Independent Assessment Team, the program "was under funded by at least 30%."

-Aftermath

-Despite the Mars Polar Lander's failure, Planum Australe, which served as the exploration target for the lander and the two Deep Space 2 probes, would in later years be explored by European Space Agency's MARSIS radar, which examined and analyzed the site from Mars' orbit.
+Planum Australe, which served as the exploration target for the lander and the two Deep Space 2 probes, would in later years be explored by European Space Agency's MARSIS radar, which examined and analyzed the site from Mars's orbit.